Kellie's Castle

 Some people have reported seeing his spirit at night in the corridor on the second floor of the mansion.

-Others still, have claimed to see young Helen with her curly hair, wearing white in her bedroom.
+Others claimed to see young Helen with her curly hair, wearing white in her bedroom.

 Apart from the ghostly sightings, the mansion is also thought to have some hidden rooms and secret tunnels.